 In real estate, it might not be the search for excessive wealth; just building your business and reaching for the next level over and over again can inspire similar feelings.

 How, then, can we find a balance that allows us to pursue our biggest goals while also staying healthy and happy?
-Dr. Darlene Treese, an Orlando, Florida-based therapist and life coach, says that part of the key is looking at our underlying motives for excessive busyness.
+Dr. Darlene Treese, an Orlando, Florida-based therapist and life coach who specializes in working with business leaders and entrepreneurs, says that part of the key is looking at our underlying motives for excessive busyness.

 “For some, it is their basic insecurity and fears of being compared to others and coming up short.
 It’s as if they are saying ‘please notice the long hours I work and ignore how little I do,’” Treese said.